jwbw29/sprint10-challenge-advanced-state/README.md

 ## Studying the API

-The endpoints needed for this project are the following:
+TODO The endpoints needed for this project are the following:

 - `[GET] http://localhost:9000/api/quiz/next`
   - The response to a proper request includes `200 OK` and the next quiz object